ayumusk/DailyTasks-WebAutomation/README.md

 ✅Once all lectures are over Browser will get closed<br></br>
 ```
 ## Installation
-You need a working installation of node and the npm package manager.In your terminal, install dependencies with ```npm install```.
+You need a working installation of node and the npm package manager.
+In your terminal, install dependencies with ```npm install```.
-(Use this command to install all the modules used in this project automatically without installing them individually)
+( Use this command to install all the modules used in this project automatically without installing them individually )

 ```bash
 npm install